khintu/C-TcpIpV3/README.txt

 that are problems solved in the TCP/connection-oriented transport protocol/Layer4.
 Use it, use UDP only for LAN which is sufficiently reliable, and for multicast/ broadcast.

+TCP/UDP servers can be iterative, concurrent, or single process apparent concurrent.
+Iterative should be used for most trival computation of read requests and instant reply, while concurrent --multiprocess-- servers should be used for more complex non- trivial request-reply computations or where simultaneous I/O ops are required by slave processes.
+But, multiprocess servers have an overhead of process creation & termination which could be ~20% for total execution time.
+To remedy this drawback, single process asynchronous I/O servers using select() are recommeneded to generalize concurrency.
+The kernels implementation of the network stack and the comprising system calls like select() are preemptive and provide more real time experience to clients than multi-process concurrent servers which can be scheduled (RR/LRU/MRU) out of CPU.